 How proof helps

 First, social proof.
-This collection of early adopters is key to attracting the “early and late majority” (product adoption curve) which will be the bulk of your customer base.
-The early and late majorities are the people who liked your idea but are not the risk takers or true believers that early adopters are, and require the added confidence to back a campaign that only comes from “social proof.”
-Social proof also provides further evidence in regard to the advantage or disadvantage of any intellectual property the product/service has.
+These early adopters are key to attracting the “early and late majority” which will be the bulk of your customers.
+The early and late majorities are the people who liked your idea but are not risk-takers or true believers.
+They require the added confidence to back a campaign that only comes from social proof.
+Social proof provides further evidence about the advantage or disadvantage of any intellectual property the product/service has.

-Second, a successful campaign provides the opportunity through customer feedback to improve your product and make it better as you leverage the campaign’s success and achieve the next set of goals you have for your company.
+Second, a successful campaign provides the opportunity through customer feedback to improve your product.
+You can do this as you leverage the campaign’s success and achieve your company’s goals.
 These improvements can help make for a more profitable transition into eCommerce or retail, provide the leverage and higher valuation necessary to secure an investment from an angel investor (the more money raised or units sold, the higher your valuation can be), open a new location (eliminate pre-mature scaling decisions), or make it easier and less stressful to take on a friend or family member as a partner (remember Uncle Jerry and those holiday get togethers).

 To give you a better idea of how a company is built through crowdfunding, please review the following links to campaigns for the company Give’r.
-Give’r is a high performance clothing company out of Jackson, WY that has partnered with LaunchBoom for three campaigns to launch some of their most popular products:
+Give’r is a high performance clothing company out of Jackson Hole, WY.
+They have partnered with LaunchBoom for three campaigns to launch some of their most popular products:

 There is no one ideal way to start a business.
-Every entrepreneur has a different story of the moment the idea for a business struck them and how they in turn made it a reality.
+Every entrepreneur has a different story of when their business idea struck them and how they made it a reality.
 Even with these different stories, the opportunity to bring a business to life with as little risk as possible is a theme that all those stories and the people writing them would like to have.
-In the twenty-first century and amid a pandemic, innovation and the entrepreneurial spirit is alive and well in the United States, and crowdfunding is the best way to ensure these new companies have the best chance of success.
+In the twenty-first century and amid a pandemic, innovation and the entrepreneurial spirit is alive and well in the United States.
+Crowdfunding is the best way to ensure these new companies have the best chance of success.